spolcharoen/aa191a-group-envi/README.md

 # AA191a Group Page: Sustainability and Environmental Issues
-## Members: Pawan (Sine) Polcharoen, Penelope (Lillan) Lamb, Alexis Hatalski
+### Members: Pawan (Sine) Polcharoen, Penelope (Lillan) Lamb, Alexis Hatalski

-What social problem is being addressed?

-Who is being empowered by your mapplication?

-What technical and ethical problems could there be in developing this tool?
+The social problem our group will be addressing is sustainability and environmental issues in Los Angeles.
+Currently, we are looking to gauge the impact of redlining on specific areas in LA, specifically in regards to environmental impacts.
+We are aiming to empower communities that have been ignored by their political representatives and showcase their stories through our maps.